 - a.
 Basis for Addition.
 Personnel and customers can wear Face Coverings at all times and can maintain at least six feet of physical distance except for brief interactions (e.g., while transferring keys).
-No inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) involving the removal of Face Coverings are involved.
+No inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved.
 This section reflects an existing FAQ-added on June 30, 2020-stating that garages were permitted to be open under specific health and safety conditions. - b.
 Description and Conditions to Operate.
-Parking garages are permitted to operate for parking under the following conditions: - Garages must provide Face Coverings (as provided in Health Order No. C19-12d, issued on December 22, 2020C19-12, and any future amendment to that order), hand sanitizer or handwashing stations, or both, and disinfectant and related supplies to all Personnel; - ii.
-Face coverings must be worn by Personnel and customers at all times, except as specifically exempted from the face covering requirements in Health Officer Order No. C19 12d, issued on December 22, 2020C19-12, as that order may be amended from time to time: - iii.
-Garages must comply with the Social Distancing Requirements set forth in Section 15.0 of the Stay-Safer-at-Home Order and prepare a Social Distancing Protocol as required in Section 5.d of the Order; - iv.
+Parking garages are permitted to operate for parking under the following conditions: - i.
+Garages must provide Face Coverings (as provided in Health Order No. C19-12d, issued on December 22, 2020, and any future amendment to that order), hand sanitizer or handwashing stations, or both, and disinfectant and related supplies to all Personnel; - ii.
+Face coverings must be worn by Personnel and customers at all times, except as specifically exempted from the face covering requirements in Health Officer Order No. C19-12d, issued on December 22, 2020, as that order may be amended from time to time; - iii.
+Garages must comply with the Social Distancing Requirements set forth in Section 15.0 of the Stay-Safe-at-Home Order and prepare a Social Distancing Protocol as required in Section 5.d of the Order; - iv.
 Garages should encourage customers to use touchless payment options.
 When touchless payment is not used, sanitize any pens, counters, trays, or point of sale systems between each use by a customer.
-Create sufficient space to enable the customer to stand at least six feet away from the cashier while paying, or provide

-- a physical barrier (e.g., Plexiglas of sufficient height and width to prevent transmission of respiratory droplets) between the customer and the cashier; - v.
+Create sufficient space to enable the customer to stand at least six feet away from the cashier while paying, or provide a physical barrier (e.g., Plexiglas of sufficient height and width to prevent transmission of respiratory droplets) between the customer and the cashier; - v.
 Vehicle windows must be left open to the greatest extent possible-particularly in the moments before and during a transfer; and - vi.
 Whenever possible, steering wheels should be wiped down before transferring the vehicle from one person to another.

-(Added November 16, 2020; Non-substantive revisions March 23, 2021)
+(Added November 16, 2020)

-(25) Limited One-on-One Personal Training Inside Gyms and Fitness Centers-SUPERSEDED
+(25) Limited One-on-One Personal Training Inside Gyms and Fitness Centers